openvinotoolkit/openvino/docs/notebooks/220-cross-lingual-books-alignment-with-output.rst

-The LaBSE model is quite large and can be slow to infer on some hardware, so let’s optimize it with OpenVINO. `Model conversion Python API <https://docs.openvino.ai/2023.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html>`__ accepts the PyTorch/Transformers model object and additional information about model inputs.
+The LaBSE model is quite large and can be slow to infer on some hardware, so let’s optimize it with OpenVINO. `Model Conversion API <https://docs.openvino.ai/2023.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html>`__ accepts the PyTorch/Transformers model object and additional information about model inputs.
 An ``example_input`` is needed to trace the model